yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 - ``N``: Network node path in the module hierarchy
 - ``I``: Network interface path in the module hierarchy; the superset of ``N``
 - ``D``: Network data
+- ``~``: Filter events to network communication

+..
+A fourth ingredient is ``~``, which toggles filtering of events

+..
+A fourth ingredient toggles filtering of events which are for the NID TODO

 ..
 The network node path is a subset of the network interface path, as the latter is more specific, and contains the network node path.
 Note that the ``D`` network data is